Adaptive analysis-aware defeaturing: the case of Neumann boundary conditions: Acknowledgment

 The results are presented in Figure~\ref{fig:doublecvfillet}.
 As for a negative feature, when $\varepsilon$ is fixed and small, the numerical component of the error dominates over its defeaturing component, and thus the overall error converges as $h^p=h^2$, as expected.
 When $\varepsilon$ is fixed and large, the defeaturing component of the error dominates and thus the overall error does not converge with respect to $h$, and we observe a plateau.
 Similarly, when $h$ is fixed and small, the numerical error is negligible with respect to the defeaturing component of the error, and thus the overall error converges as $\varepsilon^2 \left|\log(\varepsilon)\right|^\frac{1}{2}$, also as expected from the previous numerical experiment and from \cite{paper1defeaturing}.
 But again, when $h$ is fixed and large, the numerical error dominates and thus the overall error does not converge with respect to $\varepsilon$, and we observe a plateau.

 The overall estimator $\mathscr{E}\big(u_\mathrm d^h\big)$ follows the exact same behavior and convergence rates as the error.
 This numerical test shows that the reliability of the estimator proven in Theorem~\ref{thm:uppercomplextoterror} can be extended to non-Lipschitz features such as $F_\varepsilon$, and it also shows the efficiency of the estimator.
-In this case, the effectivity index in the numerical-error-dominant regime is slightly larger (around~$10.7$) than the one in the defeaturing-error-dominant regime (around~$9.7$), as expected from the literature.
+In this case, the effectivity index in the numerical-error-dominant regime is slightly larger (around~$10.7$) than the one in the defeaturing-error-dominant regime (around~$9.7$), which is consistent with previous results in the literature.
 Indeed, it is observed in \cite{paper1defeaturing} that the effectivity index coming from the defeaturing component of the error estimator is larger in the case of extended positive features, as the extension $G_\varepsilon$ of $F_\varepsilon$ can itself be seen as a negative feature whose simplified geometry is $\tilde F_\varepsilon$.